-Local management No specific smoothhound management, but regulations for netting and trawling.
-EU legislation When specifically targeted, a minimum net size of 220mm must be used.
+Local management 2024 sets the minimum size for starry smoothhounds at 75cm, the maximum size at 85cm and prohibits transhipping.
+Additionally, there are regulations for netting and trawling that impact fishing for lesser smoothhounds.
+When specifically targeted, a minimum net size of 220mm must be EU legislation used.